CRamsan/CoreProject/auraxiscontrolcenter/README.md

 # Auraxis Control Center
 This is the source code for the Auraxis Control Center app.

-In order to build the application you will need to provide the following credentials.
+In order to build the app you will need to provide the following credentials.
 The recommended approach is to use your `gradle.properties` file.
 This is the file located in `~/.gradle/gradle.properties`, **NOT** the one checked into the repo.
 The following properties are required:
 ```
   ps2linkConsumerSecret=...